Community Emergency Response Team (CERT)

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills such as fire safety, simple search and rescue, and basic first aid treatment.
 The CERT concept was developed and implemented by the Los Angeles City Fire Department in 1985.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Further, it confirmed the need to train civilians to meet their immediate needs.
 The CERT concept builds upon citizens understanding their responsibility to prepare themselves for disaster and increase their ability to safely help themselves, their family, and their neighbors.

-The CERT in Poway was first organized in 2006 using a $5,000 grant from the San Diego County Office of Emergency Services.
+The CERT in Poway was first organized in 2006 using a $5,000 grant from the San Diego County Office of Emergency Services and us sustained with a generous grant of $2,500 from SDG&E each year.
 Today, the CERT Program follows a curriculum developed by the Federal Emergency Management Agency and is a partner of the Citizens Corps Program.

 Class participants receive training in basic first aid, fire safety, simple search and rescue, terrorism, emergency preparedness, and disaster psychology.
 At the conclusion of the classroom training, students participate in a practical exercise designed to allow them to apply the skills they learned.
 Classes are taught by Poway firefighters supplemented with guest speakers.
 A certificate of completion in this noncredit Palomar College course is provided.
 Participants who complete this course, or an equivalent CERT course, are also eligible to apply for membership in Poway's CERT.